opnsense/docs/source/manual/how-tos/caddy.rst

 ---

 * A DNS Provider is not required.
 With a static WAN IP, just skip the DNS Provider configuration and don't check the DNS-01 and Dynamic DNS checkboxes.
 Let's Encrypt will work with HTTP-01 (Port 80) or TLS-ALPN-01 (Port 443) challenge automatically.
 * Port Forwards, NAT Reflection or Split Horizon DNS are not required.
 Only create Firewall rules that allow traffic to hit the ports that Caddy opens.
-That is 80 (optionally) and 443 (required).
-If only Port 443 is opened, and IPv6 is available, make sure the Firewall rule allows IPv6 traffic to reach Caddy on WAN.
+They are TCP/UDP 80 and 443.
 * Firewall rules to allow Caddy to reach upstream destinations are not required.
 OPNsense has a default rule that allows all traffic originating from it to be allowed.
 * ACME Clients on reverse proxied upstream destinations won't be able to issue certificates.
 Caddy intercepts ``/.well-known/acme-challenge``.
 This can potentially be solved by using the `HTTP-01 challenge redirection` option in the advanced mode of domains.
-* When using Caddy with IPv6, it's best to have a GUA (Global Unicast Address) on the WAN interface.
+* When using Caddy with IPv6, it's best to have a GUA (Global Unicast Address) on the WAN interface, since otherwise the TLS-ALPN-01 challenge might fail.
 * Let's Encrypt or ZeroSSL can't be explicitely chosen.
 Caddy automatically issues one of these options, determined by speed and availability.
 These certificates can be found in ``/var/db/caddy/data/caddy/certificates``.

 ..
 Attention:: There is no TCP/UDP stream, load balancing and WAF (Web Application Firewall) support in this plugin.
 Caddy itself could support these features, but this plugin is focused on ease of configuration.
 For a business ready Reverse Proxy with WAF functionality, use OPNWAF.
 For TCP/UDP streaming, use either nginx or ha-proxy.